ChrisVine/chez-simple-sockets/README.md

-One remaining point to watch out for is that clear-input-port must normally be called before an input/output port representing a socket is closed or otherwise flushed for output, otherwise the exception mentioned above might arise.
+One remaining point to watch out for is that clear-input-port must normally be called before an input/output port representing a socket (that is, one which has been constructed with open-fd-input/output-port) is closed or otherwise flushed for output, otherwise the exception mentioned above might arise.

 'port' can be a binary port or a textual port.
 However, this procedure will raise a &i/o-write-error exception if passed a port